odegeasslbc/caffe-weighted_softmax_loss_layer/README.md

     put the .cpp and .cu files in:
     /path-to-your-caffe-master/src/caffe/layers/

-then compile it in terminal at  /path-to-your-caffe-master   type   "make all"
+then compile it in terminal at  /path-to-your-caffe-master   by typing   "make all"

 in caffe prototxt file:
 ```